lijumjose/VIPMP/src/pages/docs/flex_promo/index.md

 - Allows partners to activate discounts within days for timely seasonal promotions like Black Friday.

-**Targeted promotions for specific reseller tiers:**

-- Criteria-based options for exclusive discounts to high-value resellers.

 The following two types of discounts are available with flexible promotions:

 1. **Percentage Discount (% off Promo):** A percentage reduction is applied to the base price of the product.